 Who doesn’t love a picture-perfect view?
 Lou’s Lookout rises through rock bluffs and huge boulders to a platform overlooking the lake.
 The track takes you through a forest that now lies on a huge landslide that occurred 2,200 years ago.

-Location: About 9km from the visitor centre on State Highway 38 toward Wairoa.
+Location: About 9km (5.5 miles) from the visitor centre on State Highway 38 toward Wairoa.
 The track is well-signposted on the side of the road that goes uphill.

 Visit the beautiful Lake Kaitawa on this trail through bush and grassy clearings.
-The trail is named after the tribes who used to use the trail to get to Lake Kaitawa.
+The Old Maori Trail is named after the tribes who used to use the trail to get to Lake Kaitawa.